turtleisaac/PokEditor-v2/README.md

 # Usage

-Double click on the JAR file to launch the program
+Open a Terminal (macOS/Linux) or Command Prompt (Windows) window, navigate to the same folder that your downloaded PokEditor v2 JAR file is in, and run:```java -Dfile.encoding=UTF-8 -jar PokEditor-v2.jar```

-**Note:** If you run into issues after opening a project, then run through CMD with the following arguments: *java -Dfile.encoding=UTF-8 -jar PokEditor-v2.jar*
+**Note:** If you are on macOS or Linux, you can just double-click the JAR instead, but it is recommended to run from Terminal so you can monitor the cmd output and report errors more easily.

 # List of Spreadsheet-Based Editors/ Tools